 San Francisco is easily the most enjoyable city in the United States.
 Its undulating topography turns every other corner into a scenic vista, while its many distinctive neighborhoods are perfect for aimless wandering.
-Museums document everything from Gold Rush history to cutting edge modern art, while stellar restaurants offer the chance to sample gourmet food from around the world–all in an easily manageable, densely compact small city.
+Museums document everything from gold rush history to cutting-edge modern art, while stellar restaurants offer the chance to sample gourmet food from around the world–all in an easily manageable, densely compact small city.

-If there’s one place in the city you should stop to get your bearings, it’s Fort Point, a massive, photogenic Civil War fort standing along the bay, directly beneath the Golden Gate Bridge.
+If there’s one place in the city you should stop to get your bearings, it’s Fort Point National Historic Site, a massive photogenic Civil War fort standing along the bay, directly beneath the Golden Gate Bridge.
 You can wander at will through the honeycomb of corridors, staircases, and gun ports, watch the fearless surfers and windsurfers offshore, and take in a panoramic view of the City by the Bay.
-From here you can walk up to and across the Golden Gate Bridge, or head west to Lands End or back into town via a popular bayfront walking and cycling trail.
+From here you can walk up to and across the Golden Gate Bridge, or head west to Lands End or back into town via a popular bay-front walking and cycling trail.
 Another great place to get a feel for San Francisco is Golden Gate Park, which stretches inland from the western edge of the city, including more than 1,000 acres of gardens, a boating lake, and two landmark museums, featuring the copper-clad art of the de Young Museum, and the natural history, aquarium, and planetarium of the grass-roofed California Academy of Sciences.

 If there’s one other place that ought to be on your S.F. itinerary, it’s Alcatraz.
 Aptly known as The Rock, this was America’s most notorious prison from 1934 until 1963.
 Now preserved as a historical park, the island is worth a visit as much for the views of San Francisco as for its grim past.
 To reach Alcatraz, take one of the ferries that leave throughout the day from Pier 41 at the east end of Fisherman’s Wharf.

-The San Francisco Giants (877/4SF-4849, tickets around $25 and up) play at retromodern AT&T Park, along the bay in downtown’s South of Market district.
+The San Francisco Giants (877/473-4849, tickets $25 and up) play at retro-modern AT&T Park, along the bay in downtown’s South of Market district.

-Given San Francisco’s worldwide popularity, it’s no surprise that room rates run pretty high–expect to pay $250 a night or more (plus parking and taxes).
-If you’re here for a honeymoon or other romantic reason, the nicest place in town is the swanky Mandarin Oriental (222 Sansome St., 415/276-9888, $450 and up), which fills the top floors of a Financial District skyscraper and has 270-degree bay views (even from the bathtubs!).
+Given San Francisco’s worldwide popularity, it’s no surprise that room rates run pretty high–expect to pay $250 a night or more, plus parking and taxes.
+If you’re here for a honeymoon or other romantic reason, the nicest place in town is the swanky Loews Regency (222 Sansome St., 415/276-9888, $399 and up), which fills the top floors of a Financial District skyscraper and has 270-degree bay views (even from the bathtubs!).
 The best budget options are three HI hostels, one on the bay at Fort Mason (415/771-7277), another downtown (312 Mason St., 415/788-5604), and a third near Civic Center (685 Ellis St., 415/474-5721).
-Each one costs about $30 a night $90 for a private room.
-In between there are some nice motels on the outskirts of downtown, like the nouveau retro Hotel del Sol (3100 Webster St., 415/921-5520, $149 and up), in the Marina District.
+Each one costs about $40 and starts at $110 for a private room.
+In between there are some nice motels on the outskirts of downtown, like the nouveau retro Hotel del Sol (3100 Webster St., 415/921-5520, $199 and up), in the Marina District.